Changes to DUI laws in California

-(1) making DUI crimes priorable for longer then the current 10 years deadline.
+(1) making DUI crimes priorable for longer than the current 10 years priorability.

-(3) reducing the level of alcohol at which a driver is in a violation of DUI laws lower then the current 0.08 percent.
-After all, many experts believe that most people’s attention and performance behind a wheel of a car is affected at a level of .05% blood alcohol concentration or higher.
+(3) reducing the level of alcohol at which a driver is in violation of DUI laws lower than the current 0.08 percent.
+This possibility is based on many prosecutorial experts believing that most people’s attention and performance while driving is impaired at a level of .05% blood alcohol concentration or higher.

-The trend in California and in the nation is to make the DUI laws tougher.
-Last change came on July 26, 1990, when the level of permissible alcohol in blood was reduced from 0.10% of higher to the current 0.08% of higher.
-I think we are due for another reduction in level or some law which will punish a relatively common driving under influence of marijuana or driving under influence of meth.
+The trend in California and in the USA is to make DUI laws tougher.
+The last change came on July 26, 1990, when the level of permissible alcohol in blood was reduced from 0.10% or higher to the current 0.08% or higher.
+After that, the priorabilty was changed from 7 years to 10.
+Los Angeles DUI Attorneys think that we are due for another reduction in the legal level of alcohol or some other change in the law that will criminalize driving under the influence of marijuana or driving under influence of some other drug, such as meth.

 Many jurisdictions currently prosecute marijuana DUI and DUI with a blood alcohol level of below .08%.
-If you are arrested in one of those jurisdiction, please call our experienced DUI attorney right away – we will defend you for an affordable fee and convince the prosecutor to dismiss you DUI.
+If you are arrested in one of that jurisdictions, please call our experienced Los Angeles DUI attorney right away – we will defend you for an affordable fee and convince the prosecutor to dismiss your Los Angeles DUI.